panzino/RSS/README.md

 ___
 ## Version Log

+1. 6/19/2018
-1.0 (6/19/2018) - Software and test-suite are functional but are not user-friendly.
-Future versions will aim to reduce complexity of use
+   Software and test-suite are functional but not user-friendly.
+Future versions will aim to increase usability

 ___
 ## Dependencies